mqttjs/mqtt-packet/README.md

   116, 101, 115, 116, // Topic (test)
   116, 101, 115, 116 // Payload (test)
 ])
-// returns the number of bytes left in the parser
+// Returns the number of bytes left in the parser
 ```

 API